GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US | Headlines

 Global share markets and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.
 Fitch on Tuesday evening cut the U.S. by one notch to AA+ from AAA, citing fiscal deterioration.
 Investors showed little sign of panic.

+U.S. crude fell 2.32% to $79.48 per barrel and Brent was at $83.17, down 2% on the day.
 Gold prices pared gains on Wednesday, hurt by a stronger dollar and a rebound in bond yields as investors digested Fitch's move and focused on U.S. nonfarm payrolls data later this week.
-Spot gold dropped 0.4% to $1,935.54 an ounce.
+Spot gold dropped 0.4% to $1,935 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)